Butterscotch: Packaging and products

-Butterscotch is often used as a flavour for items such as dessert sauce, pudding, and biscuits (cookies).
+Butterscotch is often used as a flavour for items such as dessert sauce, ice-cream, pudding, and biscuits (cookies).
 To that end, it can be bought in "butterscotch chips" made with hydrogenated (solid) fats to be similar for baking use to chocolate chips.

-There are also individually wrapped, translucent yellow hard candies (butterscotch disks) with an artificial butterscotch flavour.
-In addition, butterscotch flavoured liqueur is in production.
+Also, individually wrapped, translucent yellow hard candies (butterscotch disks) are made with an artificial butterscotch flavour.
+In addition, butterscotch-flavoured liqueur is in production.

-Champion & Reeves make luxury traditional butterscotch in Shropshire, made with British butter and British double cream, wrapped in individual foil wrappers, free from artificial additives or preservatives.

-Tastykake makes a cake known as a Krimpet.
-Butterscotch is a popular flavour that is offered.

 Sauce

 Butterscotch sauce is made of brown sugar cooked to 240 F mixed with butter and cream.